 under the following three assumptions: \begin{enumerate} \item In a local neighborhood of $\theta^*$, $\ell_m^{~t}$ is $\alpha$-strongly convex in $\theta$, and $\beta$-smooth in $x$. \item $\|x_{t+1} - x_t\| \leq \eta$. \item $\nabla \ell_m^{~t} = \nabla \ell_s^{~t} + \delta_t$, where $\delta_t$ is a random variable with mean zero and variance $\sigma^2$. \end{enumerate} The proof is in Appendix \ref{app-proof}.

-\textbf{Remark on assumptions.} Assumption 1, that neural networks are strongly convex around their local minima, is widely accepted in the deep learning theory community \cite{pmlr-v97-allen-zhu19a, zhong2017recovery, wang2021hidden}.
-Assumption 2 is simply temporal smoothness in L2 norm; any norm could be used here as long as the norm in Assumption 1 for strong convexity is also changed accordingly.
+\paragraph{Remark on assumptions.} Assumption 1, that neural networks are strongly convex around their local minima, is widely accepted in the learning theory community \citep{pmlr-v97-allen-zhu19a, zhong2017recovery, wang2021hidden}.
+Assumption 2 is simply temporal smoothness in $L^2$ norm; any other norm could also be used here as long as the norm in Assumption 1 for strong convexity is changed accordingly.
 Assumption 3, that the main task and self-supervised task have correlated gradients, comes from the theoretical analysis of \cite{sun2020test}.

-\textbf{Bias-variance trade-off.} Disregarding the constant factor of $1/\alpha$, the upper bound in Theorem 1 is the sum of two terms: $k^2\beta^2\eta^2$ and $1/k \cdot \sigma^2$.
+\paragraph{Bias-variance trade-off.} Disregarding the constant factor of $1/\alpha$, the upper bound in Theorem 1 is the sum of two terms: $k^2\beta^2\eta^2$ and $\sigma^2/k$.
 The former is the bias term, growing with $\eta$.
 The latter is the variance term, growing with $\sigma^2$.
 More memory, i.e., sliding window with larger size $k$, reduces variance, but increases bias.
 This is consistent with our intuition in Figure \ref{fig-locality}.
-Optimizing this upper bound w.r.t. $k$ shows the theoretical sweet spot to occur at
+Optimizing this upper bound w.r.t. $k$ reveals the theoretical sweet spot